- Crisis in Syria

 HOW WE HELPED

-In collaboration with the Consorcio de la Ciudad de Toledo, WMF implemented a program to conserve the artistic elements of the church, chapterhouse, and cloister, including the decorative wood ceilings, mural paintings, tiled floors, and polychrome portal.
-The first phase of the project restored the tile work, mural paintings, and wood ceiling, and replaced the electrical and heating system of the chapterhouse to prevent another fire.
+In collaboration with the Consorcio de la Ciudad de Toledo, WMF completed the restoration of the chapterhouse including its decorative tile work, mural paintings, and wooden ceiling.
+The project also included replacement of the electrical and heating system of the chapterhouse to prevent another fire, and the draining of the adjacent cistern.
 In the process of restoration, previously unknown 11th-century mural paintings were uncovered, believed to be some of the oldest surviving wall paintings in the city.
-A management plan is being developed for the entire complex in order to establish long-term conservation priorities and public use of the complex.

 WHY IT MATTERS